Continuous Symmetry Breaking in a Two-dimensional Rydberg Array

-Thus far, we have focused on adiabatic ramps, with the aim of preparing the ground state at $\delta = 0$.
-Let us now turn to exploring the phase diagram of the dipolar XY model as a function of temperature and the final value of the staggered field, $\delta = \delta_f$.
-In order to tune the effective temperature, we introduce a partial quench of amplitude $\delta_q$ into the ramp, followed by an equilibration time of at least $1~\mu$s (Fig.~\ref{fig:fig1}d).
-The intuition behind our approach is the following: the variable quench introduces excess energy into the system, which thermalizes during the equilibration time, leading to the preparation of a higher-temperature state.
-We will use the amplitude of the quench, $\delta_q$, as a proxy for the final temperature.
-After each $\{ \delta_f, \delta_q \}$ ramp, we measure the in-plane magnetization squared, $m^2_{\textrm{FM/AFM}} = \sum_{ij} (\pm 1)^{d_x+d_y} C^x_{ij}/N^2$.
-Starting with the ferromagnet, for small values of $\delta_f$ and $\delta_q$ (corresponding to low temperatures), there is an $\mathcal{O}(1)$ magnetization per site, consistent with the ordered phase (Fig.~\ref{fig:fig1}e).
+As mentioned earlier, the long-range order observed in the FM case should persist at finite temperature.
+We therefore investigate the stability of the prepared magnetic orders as a function of an effective temperature.
+To do so, we insert a partial quench of amplitude $\delta_q$ into the ramp, followed by an equilibration time of at least $1~\mu$s at a final value $ \delta_f$ of the staggered field (Fig.~\ref{fig:fig1}d): the variable quench introduces excess energy into the system, and we observe a relaxation of the magnetization and correlations during the equilibration time.
+We will use the amplitude of the quench, $\delta_q$, as a proxy for the final effective temperature (see Methods Sec.~\ref{SM:Therm}).
+After each $\{ \delta_f, \delta_q \}$ ramp, we measure the in-plane magnetization squared, $m^2_{\textrm{FM/AFM}} = \sum_{ij} (\pm 1)^{i+j} C^x_{ij}/N^2$ and construct the phase diagram shown in Figs.~\ref{fig:fig1}e,f.
+Starting with the ferromagnet, for small values of $\delta_f$ and $\delta_q$ (corresponding to low effective temperatures), the magnetization per site is of $\mathcal{O}(1)$, consistent with the ordered phase (Fig.~\ref{fig:fig1}e).
 As either $\delta_f$ or $\delta_q$ increases, the magnetization density decreases toward zero indicating melting into a disordered phase.
-This is consistent with theoretical expectations, where $\delta_q$ drives the transition via thermal fluctuations~\cite{kunzFirstOrderPhase1976a}, while $\delta_f$ tunes across the quantum phase transition (see Methods Sec.~\ref{SM:Therm}).
+This is consistent with theoretical expectations, where $\delta_q$ drives the transition via thermal fluctuations~\cite{kunzFirstOrderPhase1976a}, while $\delta_f$ tunes across the quantum phase transition.
+We perform the same analysis for the antiferromagnet (Fig.~\ref{fig:fig1}f).
+Compared to the XY ferromagnet, we find that a much smaller region of the $\{ \delta_f, \delta_q \}$ phase space exhibits significant AFM correlations, consistent with the frustration induced by the long-range interactions which destabilizes the phase.